stadid/webcontrol/README.md

 • Automatic date and time syncronization of the regulator.

 • Ability to control system behaviour using external contact (requires a special USB device).
-Currently only one function implemented.
+Currently only one function implemented for VRC700 regulator.

 • Supports both wired (Ethernet) and WiFi connection.